Here’s the best substitute for white wine in cooking! There are a few options to avoid opening a bottle, or as a

 1. Vegetable or chicken broth.

-Another good white wine substitute?
+A good white wine substitute?
 You can use broth as a white wine substitute in cooking!
 It won’t bring the acidity or complexity that wine does, but it will add a little extra flavor.
-If you’d like, you can add a splash of white wine vinegar or a hint of lemon to add a hint of acidity, but don’t overdo it.
+You can also add a splash of white wine vinegar or a hint of lemon to add a hint of acidity, but don’t overdo it.

 If you’re really in a pinch, you can just use water as a white wine substitute!
 It won’t stand in for the acidity of white wine, but will keep the liquid ratios the same as the original recipe intended.